VictorKaycee17/DeCenterAI-app/README.md

 ## 🚀 Let’s Build the Future of AI—Together

-DeCenter AI is creating a **unified, human-centered AI Studio** that democratizes access to specialized tools, abstracts complexity,
-and empowers the **97% of users** who have been priced out or left behind.
+DeCenter AI bridges AI and DePIN by combining decentralized infrastructure with intelligent AI routing.
+Our goal is to make AI accessible, affordable, and verifiable for the 97% of users currently priced out of advanced AI systems.
 ![DeCenter AI - Unifying the AI experience](https://github.com/DeCenter-AI/.github/assets/131058062/c39ed1ce-14d8-4f94-8059-6d5f3a633962)